Esai Morales: Career

 His first professional performances were in theater and television in New York.
 His first major film was Bad Boys (1983), about rival teenagers sentenced to a juvenile correction facility.
 Morales appeared in a 1985 episode of the TV series Fame.
 He co-starred with Burt Lancaster in the 1986 NBC miniseries On Wings of Eagles, playing the Iranian Rashid, the hero of a true story about Ross Perot.
 Morales also appeared in Miami Vice, The Equalizer, and 24.

 He played Bob Morales, the real-life ex-convict and biker half-brother of 1950s rock and roll singer Ritchie Valens, in La Bamba (1987).
 He also played Nicholas Walker in Ultraviolet (1992).
-Some of his other roles have reflected his socio-political interests, such as The Burning Season in 1994, My Family/Mi Familia in 1995, The Disappearance of Garcia Lorca (1997) and Southern Cross (1999).
-In the latter three films, as well as in others such as Bloodhounds of Broadway (1989) and Rapa Nui (1994), Morales saw increased amounts of screen time, starting with a role in the Pauly Shore film In The Army Now (1994).
+Some of his other roles have reflected his socio-political interests, such as The Burning Season in 1994, My Family/Mi Familia in 1995, The Disappearance of Garcia Lorca (1997), and Southern Cross (1999).
+In the latter three films, as well as in others such as Bloodhounds of Broadway (1989) and Rapa-Nui (1994), Morales saw increased amounts of screen time, starting with a role in the Pauly Shore film In The Army Now (1994).
 He portrayed a police officer in the film Dogwatch (1996) and Father Herrera in The Virgin of Juarez (2006).

 In the 1990s, he guest-starred on episodes of The Outer Limits, Tales from the Crypt, and two shorter-lived series, L.A.
 Doctors and The Hunger.
 He appeared in a two-part episode of Family Law in 2000.
 He was part of the main cast of the long-running series NYPD Blue for three and a half seasons, from 2001 to 2004, as the head of the 15th precinct detective squad.

 He played a drug dealer named Lulu in the 2002 film Paid in Full.
 In 2005, he was a voice actor in the video game True Crime: New York City.

-Morales was cast in the film American Fusion (2005), and on June 19, 2006, he joined the cast of the Fox series Vanished, as FBI agent Michael Tyner; the series ran for one season.
+Morales was cast in the film American Fusion (2005), and in 2006, he joined the cast of the Fox series Vanished, as FBI agent Michael Tyner; the series ran for one season.
 In 2007, Morales appeared in an episode of the USA Network drama series Burn Notice, as a Cuban shopkeeper being shaken down for "protection" money by local criminals.
-In early 2008, Morales had a role in the CBS drama Jericho, as Major Edward Beck.
-He appeared in all seven episodes of the shortened second season That same year, he appeared in Kill Kill Faster Faster, a film noir based on the novel of the same name by Joel Rose.
+In 2008, Morales had a role in the CBS drama Jericho, as Major Edward Beck.
+He appeared in all seven episodes of the shortened second season.
+That same year, he appeared in Kill Kill Faster Faster, a film noir based on the novel of the same name by Joel Rose.

-In May 2008, it was announced that Morales would play the role of Joseph Adama in the science fiction television series Caprica – Syfy's prequel to the series Battlestar Galactica.
+Morales played the role of Joseph Adama in the science fiction television series Caprica – Syfy's prequel to the series Battlestar Galactica.
 The series, though highly anticipated, only ran for one season in 2010.
 In 2009, he served as an official festival judge for the Noor Iranian Film Festival in Los Angeles.